nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 The Modem library integration layer handles the integration of the Modem library into |NCS|.
-The integration layer is constituted by the library wrapper and functionalities like socket offloading, OS abstraction, memory reservation by the Partition manager, and diagnostics.
+The integration layer is constituted by the library wrapper and functionalities like socket offloading, OS abstraction, memory reservation by the Partition manager, handling modem traces, and diagnostics.

 Library wrapper
 ***************